 Electrical & Computer Engineering is the enabling technology driving many of today’s most crucial industries and a critical field in advancing the future.
 It is a diverse discipline encompassing computer and information systems, digital media, telecommunications and wireless technologies, nanoelectronics, lasers, robotics, display technologies, circuit design, and more.

-In particular, it is a vital part of every industry, from biomedical engineering and health applications to telecommunications, aerospace, and information technology.Want more info on ECE?
+In particular, it is a vital part of every industry, from biomedical engineering and health applications to telecommunications, aerospace, and information technology.Introduction to ECE

 Listen while you scroll!